PEANUTS: a software for the automatic computation of solar neutrino flux and its propagation within Earth: Neutrino propagation through Earth

 which implies a transition amplitude from (evolved) mass to flavour eigenstate

 Putting everything together, the final probability for a solar neutrino to manifest as $\alpha$ flavour while crossing the Earth is given by

-where $t=0$ is defined at the time of neutrino crossing the Earth surface.
-The interpretation of Eq.~(\ref{eq:sun_earth_probability}) is the following: $U_{\beta i}$ are the coefficients of the mass eigenstate $i$ expressed as linear combination of flavour eigenstates, $\ket{\nu_i, 0} = U_{\beta i} \ket{\nu_\beta, 0}$, and $\mathcal{U}^T_{\alpha \beta}(t) U_{\beta i} = \braket{\nu_\alpha, 0}{\nu_i, t}$ is the transition amplitude from the evolved mass eigenstate $i$ to interaction eigenstate $\alpha$.
-Finally, each probability $|\braket{\nu_\alpha, 0}{\nu_i, t}|^2$ is multiplied by the weight of the mass eigenstate $i$ in the incoherent solar flux, $P_{\nu_e \rightarrow \nu_i}^\odot(E)$.
+where $t_0$ is defined at the time of neutrino crossing the Earth surface.
+The interpretation of Eq.~(\ref{eq:sun_earth_probability}) is the following: $U_{\beta i}$ are the coefficients of the mass eigenstate $i$ expressed as linear combination of flavour eigenstates, $\ket{\nu_i} = U_{\beta i} \ket{\nu_\beta}$, and $\mathcal{U}_{\alpha \beta}(t, t_0) U_{\beta i} = \braket{\nu_\alpha}{\nu_i, t}$ is the transition amplitude from the evolved mass eigenstate $i$ to interaction eigenstate $\alpha$.
+Finally, each probability $|\braket{\nu_\alpha}{\nu_i, t}|^2$ is multiplied by the weight of the mass eigenstate $i$ in the incoherent solar flux, $P_{\nu_e \rightarrow \nu_i}^\odot(E)$.

-The probability of oscillation for each flavour eigenstate in eq. \eqref{eq:sun_earth_probability} is implemented in \peanuts by the function \py{Pearth}, with signature \begin{lstpy} Pearth(nustate, density, pmns, DeltamSq21, DeltamSq3l, E, eta, depth, mode="analytical", basis="mass", full_oscillation=False, antinu=False) \end{lstpy} which takes as arguments the neutrino state, \py{nustate}, an instance of the Earth density class (see Section \ref{sec:earthdensity} below), \py{density}, an instance of the PMNS class, \py{pmns}, the mass splitting parameters, \py{DeltamSq21} and \py{DeltamSq3l}, the neutrino energy, \py{E}, the nadir angle of the incoming neutrino, \py{eta}, and the depth of the experiment at which the probability is to be computed, \py{depth}.
+The probability of oscillation for each flavour eigenstate in eq. \eqref{eq:sun_earth_probability} is implemented in \peanuts by the function \py{Pearth}, with signature \begin{lstpy} Pearth(nustate, density, pmns, DeltamSq21, DeltamSq3l, E, eta, depth, mode="analytical", massbasis=True, full_oscillation=False, antinu=False) \end{lstpy} which takes as arguments the neutrino state, \py{nustate}, an instance of the Earth density class (see Section \ref{sec:earthdensity} below), \py{density}, an instance of the PMNS class, \py{pmns}, the mass splitting parameters, \py{DeltamSq21} and \py{DeltamSq3l}, the neutrino energy, \py{E}, the nadir angle of the incoming neutrino, \py{eta}, and the depth of the experiment at which the probability is to be computed, \py{depth}.

-The optional argument \py{basis} defines the basis of the neutrino state.
-If \py{basis="flavour"} the initial state is assumed to be a \emph{coherent} one, expressed in flavour basis, with \py{nustate} defining the complex coefficients $c_\alpha$ in eq.~(\ref{eq:general_flavour_state}), and final probabilities computed by squaring the coefficients evolved as in eq.~(\ref{eq:evolved_flavour_coeff}).
-If \py{basis="mass"}, the initial state is assumed to be an \emph{incoherent} superposition of mass eigenstates, with \py{nustate} defining the real weights $P_{\nu_e \rightarrow \nu_i}^\odot(E)$ and final probabilities computed as in eq.~(\ref{eq:sun_earth_probability}).
+The optional argument \py{massbasis} defines the basis of the neutrino state.
+If \py{massbasis=False} the initial state is assumed to be a \emph{coherent} one, expressed in flavour basis, with \py{nustate} defining the complex coefficients $c_\alpha$ in eq.~(\ref{eq:general_flavour_state}), and final probabilities computed by squaring the coefficients evolved as in eq.~(\ref{eq:evolved_flavour_coeff}).
+If \py{massbasis=True}, the initial state is assumed to be an \emph{incoherent} superposition of mass eigenstates, with \py{nustate} defining the real weights $P_{\nu_e \rightarrow \nu_i}^\odot(E)$ and final probabilities computed as in eq.~(\ref{eq:sun_earth_probability}).
 To compute the probability for an antineutrino, one can set the optional argument \py{antinu=True} (\py{False} by default).

 One can also optionally select the evolution mode to be either numerical or analytical (default) by providing the optional argument \py{mode} with either option.
 The function \py{Pearth} thus splits into two functions for each of the methods, \py{Pearth_numerical} and \py{Pearth_analytical}, whose details and differences will be described below in Section \ref{sec:propag}.
 Lastly, one can request the full evolution of the probability with the optional argument \py{full_oscillation} (defaults to \py{False}), returned as a list of probability values for each flavour eigenstate and certain discrete coordinate locations along the path of the neutrino.
 Note that the full oscillation can only be provided via the numerical evolution mode, so if selected along with the analytical mode, \peanuts will provide a warning and simply compute the final probabilities.